 Explore the best of Greece by sea when you charter a yacht in Athens.
 Swim in crystal clear bays, leisurely explore beautiful harbour side towns, and enjoy scrumptious meals at delightful tavernas scattered throughout the region.
 Visit the nearby island regions such as the Saronic Gulf or the Sporades and discover the history and beauty of Greece’s charming towns, extraordinary ancient ruins and stunning beaches on your next sailing holiday.

-The yacht charter season in Greece lasts from April to November, however, the best time to rent a boat in Athens is in the summer and early autumn (June-October).
+The sailing season in Greece lasts from April to November, however, the best time to go on a sailing holiday in Athens is in the summer and early autumn (June-October).
 Athens is an excellent starting point to explore the nearby islands in the Saronic Gulf and the Sporades, which offer gorgeous beaches and a wealth of history.

 After exploring the extraordinary ruins of the Acropolis, wandering through the historic neighborhood of Plaka and admiring the historic and cultural treasures in the museums of the Greek capital, it’s time to discover Athens and it’s surrounding coastal cities and islands by sea.
 Tranquil beaches, great nightlife, delicious food, and ancient wonders are ready to be experienced and explored.

 If your time is limited in Athens, but you want to discover quieter coves and small towns, set sail along the Athens Riviera (also known as the Apollo Coast).
-Cruise to the chic coastal zone of Glyfáda, which is well-known for its trendy boutiques, restaurants, clubs and palm-lined beaches.
+Sail to the chic coastal zone of Glyfáda, which is well-known for its trendy boutiques, restaurants, clubs and palm-lined beaches.
 Further south is the including the popular Vouliagmeni beach, which offers good facilities.
-If you are looking for something more active, head to Várkiza to spend a day windsurfing on the beautiful sea.
+If you are looking for a more active sailing holiday, head to Várkiza to spend a day windsurfing on the beautiful sea.

 In addition to providing spots to relax and take in the sun, the beaches that surround the peninsula also offer fantastic opportunities for scuba diving.
 The most popular diving spots near Athens include the Kalypso Reef and the Symos Wrec in Saronida.
 There are several diving centers located on the western and eastern coast of the peninsula that provide classes for beginners and trips for expert divers.
 For families, Hamolia is an ideal beach.
 The waters here are rather shallow and very clear, making for an excellent spot to view the underwater life.
-Make sure to request snorkeling gear when you rent a boat in Athens.
+Make sure to request snorkeling gear when you book your sailing holiday in Athens.

 Tranquil beaches, great nightlife, delicious food, and ancient wonders are ready to be experienced and explored along the Athens Riviera.

-Sail further south on your Athens yacht charter to Poros.
+Sail further south on your Athens boat holiday to Poros.
 Stroll through the quaint town built on the hill and enjoy lunch at one of the local tavernas.
 The sandy beach of Askeli holds many attractions for visitors, while Love Bay is an idyllic picnic spot surrounded by pine forests.